-A student and/or parent who wish to challenge a grade must do so within three weeks following the grading period.
+A student and/or parent/guardian who wishes to challenge a grade must do so within three weeks following the grading period.
 Appeals started after this time period will be denied.
 All appeals will use the following procedure:

-- STEP ONE: The student and/or parent must first contact the teacher whose grade is at issue.
+- STEP ONE: The student and/or parent/guardian must first contact the teacher whose grade is at issue.
 If they come to an agreement, and no grade change is the result, no further action is needed.
 If the grade appeal in question will result in a grade change a change request form must be completed by the teacher and submitted to the Principal.
-The Principal will review the request and other pertinent information and will approve or disapprove the grade change request. - STEP TWO: If the Principal denies the grade change request, or if the teacher and student cannot come to an agreement regarding the grade awarded, the student and/or parent may request that the Principal review or reconsider the issue.
+The Principal will review the request and other pertinent information and will approve or disapprove the grade change request. - STEP TWO: If the Principal denies the grade change request, or if the teacher and student cannot come to an agreement regarding the grade awarded, the student and/or parent/guardian may request that the Principal review or reconsider the issue.
 This appeal must be initiated within four weeks of the end of the grading period.
 The Principal will review the teacher's grading policy, the grade awarded, and other relevant information and policies.
-A decision by the Principal to approve or disapprove the request to change the grade will be rendered within two weeks of the receipt of the appeal.
-The decision will be based on whether the stated grading policy was adhered to by the teacher, the final grade was accurately computed, and other relevant policies were followed. - STEP THREE: If the Principal denies the grade change request, the student and/or parent may appeal the Principal's decision to the Superintendent.
+A decision by the Principal to approve or disapprove the request to change the grade will be rendered within two weeks of receipt of the appeal.
+The decision will be based on whether the stated grading policy was adhered to by the teacher, the final grade was accurately computed, and other relevant policies were followed. - STEP THREE: If the Principal denies the grade change request, the student and/or parent/guardian may appeal the Principal's decision to the Superintendent.
 This appeal must be made within two weeks of the Principal's decision.
 The Superintendent will review the Principal's decision and either uphold or overturn that decision.
 The decision made by the Superintendent will be based upon procedural grounds relating to whether the Principal followed the prescribed procedure and arrived at a reasonable conclusion.
-The decision of the Superintendent is final distributed to the staff and appropriate coaches or advisors.
-The ineligible student will meet with the guidance counselor to develop a plan to improve grades.
-This plan may include suspension from practices.
-Their eligibility status will be re-assessed within a three week period or at the next grading period or mid-quarter reporting.
-For more information, refer to the Activity Manual.
+The decision of the Superintendent is final.